HenningKlokkeraasen/Clockwork.Music.Services.HallOfFame/Readme.md

-# Hall of Fame Service
+# Music Hall of Fame Service

 Goal: Provide endpoints for music hall of fame inductees.